How To Turn Outlook Into a Timesheet Calendar

 Make sure all employee’s time tracking is organized

 When it comes to tracking time, another very effective thing to remember is that all employees’ time tracking should be organized and on-time.
 You can’t simply have some employees submitting their timesheets when they feel like it, as that will slow everybody down and will make your life much harder.
 When it comes time to submit weekly timesheets, have each employee send theirs over at the same time each week.
 The most logical solution would be at the end of the working day on a Friday, although it all depends on the hours and days that you work.
 Another good option is to submit your time entry when you’re done with the appointment.
 It doesn’t matter whether you do the reviewing, or your project manager does it, the thing to remember is that all timesheets should be submitted in due time to help make life that little bit easier.
-Again, this is where time tracking tools and software becomes so useful, because basically it means that timesheets can be submitted, and reviewed, with the click of a button.
+Again, this is where time tracking tools and software becomes so useful, especially an Outlook Calendar timesheet solution, because basically it means that timesheets can be submitted, and reviewed, with the click of a button.